 Prince William has also criticized billionaires who are focused on space tourism, which could include Musk, who also founded SpaceX.
 The company sent the first all-tourist crew to space in September, though most of the company’s revenue comes from commercial launches and NASA contracts.

-As of Sunday, Musk was the richest man on Earth with a total net worth of $338 billion, according to the Bloomberg Billionaires Index.
+As of Sunday, Musk is the richest man on Earth with a total net worth of $338 billion, according to the Bloomberg Billionaires Index.

 CNN’s Chris Isidore and Walé Azeez contributed to this story.